-- Ease of Formation and Management: Although there are some steps a farmer must take to maintain an LLC, they are less onerous than other business structure filing requirements, notably those for corporations.
+- ➤ Ease of Formation and Management: Although there are some steps a farmer must take to maintain an LLC, they are less onerous than other business structure filing requirements, notably those for corporations.
 To form an LLC, the farmer must file a certificate of organization with the state.
-The farmer should also create an operating agreement, which details how the LLC is to be governed and provides other organizational detail. - ➤ Taxation: LLCs may elect pass-through or double taxation.
+65 The farmer should also create an operating agreement, which details how the LLC is to be governed and provides other organizational detail.
+66 - ➤ Taxation: LLCs may elect pass-through or double taxation.
 This customization allows members to select an optimal tax treatment.
 However, for those LLCs with a single member, the member must account for all profits and losses on his or her individual income taxes.
-For LLCs with multiple members, the profits and losses are generally allocated based on proportional ownership, but may be allocated differently. - ➤ Limited Liability: Provided that the separateness and formalities of the LLC are respected, LLCs provide a limitation on liability for all members with respect to the debts and liabilities of the LLC.
-This can be attractive to farmers who want to be able to exercise control over the management of the farm as well as protect themselves from liability. - ➤ Ease of Transfer: LLCs allow for the transfer of interests in the LLC to other parties, including the assignment of a member or manager's interests to another party, unless otherwise provided in the operating agreement.
+67 For LLCs with multiple members, the profits and losses are generally allocated based on proportional ownership, but may be allocated differently.
+68 - ➤ Limited Liability: Provided that the separateness and formalities of the LLC are respected, LLCs provide a limitation on liability for all members with respect to the debts and liabilities of the LLC.69 This can be attractive to farmers who want to be able to exercise control over the management of the farm as well as protect themselves from liability. - Ease of Transfer: LLCs allow for the transfer of interests in the LLC to other parties, including the assignment of a member or manager's interests to another party, unless otherwise provided in the operating agreement.
 LLCs are good for farmers who want to transfer the farm business between generations or between owners, because LLCs allow for flexible operating agreements to accommodate various transfer situations. - ➤ Raising Capital: LLCs are a good type of business entity if the farmer is interested in obtaining outside investments since there can be a number of different classes of members or managers.
-By using an LLC rather than a corporation, a farm business can more flexibly structure investor relationships.
+71 By using an LLC rather than a corporation, a farm business can more flexibly structure investor relationships.
+72 o Multiple Business Ventures: LLCs are good for farmers forming a multi-farm CSA because it allows multiple partners to share farm management and limit their liability.
+Similarly, an LLC may be a good option for farmers who have different business ventures and want to keep them separate.
+For example, if the farmer hosts a fall festival that includes hayrides, the farmer may want to use an LLC for the agricultural operation and a separate LLC for the festival operation.

-> Other:
+Other: